Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 ### Step 2 - Create Your Smart Contracts

 In the root directory of your project, you'll find a folder called "contracts".
-To create a new TypeScript file, simply navigate to this folder and add your new files.
+To create your smart contracts files, simply navigate to this folder and add your new files.
 <br/>

 For this tutorial, we'll need to To create these two contracts files: